Consoletation/stream-webvfx/README.md

   * `make run` - Runs webpack-dev-server and all python support scripts
   * `make clean` - Cleans all temporary files from your directory

-`make run` will also ensure virtualenv and npm modules are up to date.
-If you want to run these manually, just do `make venv` or `make fe-deps`.
+`make run` will also ensure frontend and backend components are installed and built.
+If you want to run these manually, just do `make build` or `make deps`.

 Local server is on `localhost:8080`.